girlguidinghertfordshire/ggherts/_events/2023-09-10-fun-day-for-14plus-members.md

 Come along on Sunday 10 September to St Neots in Bedfordshire from 10.30am-3pm and take up the challenge of a fun water obstacle course as well as a land army assault course.

-Further details can be obtained via <events@girlguidinghertfordshire.co.uk>
+Further details can be obtained via <events@girlguidinghertfordshire.org.uk>

 Deadline for initial sign up is Thursday 20 July and final numbers need to be confirmed by Tuesday 1 August [Register your interest](https://forms.office.com/pages/responsepage.aspx?id=3yob_CzTykeMNWNnWM6OwRrqs7bdo19CnIwI_9Lov51UREJFRFNHSUZaUDRVQVlJMTNSRk5IMUpHQS4u){:.btn.btn-primary.external-link}{:target="_blank"}{:rel="noopener"}